Distributed computing: Distributed Computing Architectures

 Another basic aspect of distributed computing architecture is the method of communicating and coordinating work among concurrent processes.
-Through various message passing protocols, processes may communicate directly with one another, typically in a master/slave relationship.
+Through various message passing protocols, processes may communicate directly with one another, typically in a main/sub relationship.
 Alternatively, a "database-centric" architecture can enable distributed computing to be done without any form of direct inter-process communication, by utilizing a shared database.
 Database-centric architecture in particular provides relational processing analytics in a schematic architecture allowing for live environment relay.
 This enables distributed computing functions both within and beyond the parameters of a networked database.

+Cell-Based Architecture

+Cell-based architecture is a distributed computing approach in which computational resources are organized into self-contained units called cells.
+Each cell operates independently, processing requests while maintaining scalability, fault isolation, and availability.

+A cell typically consists of multiple services or application components and functions as an autonomous unit.
+Some implementations replicate entire sets of services across multiple cells, while others partition workloads between cells.
+In replicated models, requests may be rerouted to an operational cell if another experiences a failure.
+This design is intended to enhance system resilience by reducing the impact of localized failures.

+Some implementations employ circuit breakers within and between cells.
+Within a cell, circuit breakers may be used to prevent cascading failures among services, while inter-cell circuit breakers can isolate failing cells and redirect traffic to those that remain operational.

+Cell-based architecture has been adopted in some large-scale distributed systems, particularly in cloud-native and high-availability environments, where fault isolation and redundancy are key design considerations.
+Its implementation varies depending on system requirements, infrastructure constraints, and operational objectives.

 Applications

 Reasons for using distributed systems and distributed computing may include: